WCRP-CORDEX/experiment-design/docs/CORDEX-CMIP7-AFT_experiment_design_DD.md

 ## 6. Scenario experiment

 Boundary conditions from the CMIP7 ScenarioMIP, requested by CORDEX, are available for 2025-2100.
+CMIP priorities are 1.
+H and VL; 2.
+M and HL; 3.
+LN and ML.
 The main focus in [the CORDEX Request to CMIP7](https://airtable.com/app2jDtttIhxC5fx7/shrAlTC2M6rDigwAr/tbljoSaMlK7m0DunX/viwXsJop1NzFH0BuL/recx9aNc6yGsi7H27) did not specify any preferred scenarios.
-However, currently, there is a strong focus on the Low to Negative (LN) and High (H) scenarios, as these complement the ongoing CORDEX-CMIP6 effort with an overshoot scenario (LN) and a scenario (H) with a similar development as the existing SSP3-7.0.
+Currently, however, the priority is the High (H) scenario for all domains, followed by the High-to-Low (HL) scenario.
+The second choice is up to the different domains to decide.
+Euro-CORDEX and CORDEX Core will prioritise HL.

 If the CORDEX modeling groups have sufficient resources, additional complementary simulations for other ensemble members and scenarios of the same GCM are also welcome.
 It is up to the regional CORDEX communities to define a set of additional scenario simulations depending on resources and scientific questions.